devdeliw/coral/README.md

 There are two versions: [coral](https://crates.io/crates/coral-blas) and [coral-aarch64](https://crates.io/crates/coral-aarch64).

 The first is a nightly, *fully* `safe`, and `portable-simd` version with a more idiomatic API.
-It has an an `unsafe` fortran77 wrapper if needed too.
+It has an an `unsafe` legacy wrapper if needed too.
 The second is a very `unsafe`, but *slightly* faster BLAS for AArch64 only.
 In most cases, `coral` should be used.

 Here are some [benchmarks](https://dev-undergrad.dev/posts/benchmarks/).